 But is it good for you?

-Kerry Torrens, our nutritional therapist, gives her view on whether the health promises live up to the hype:
+Kerry Torrens, our nutritionist, gives her view on whether the health promises live up to the hype:

-- Eating raw fruit and veg is a great way to achieve your five-a-day, and packs your diet with vitamins, minerals and fibre.
+- Eating raw fruit and veg does help you to achieve your five-a-day, and packs your diet with vitamins, minerals and fibre.

 - While heating fruit and veg can cause the loss of some heat-sensitive nutrients, like vitamin C, other nutrients actually benefit from cooking.
 For example, cooking carrots and tomatoes makes it easier for our bodies to benefit from their protective antioxidants, including beta-carotene (which we convert to vitamin A), and lycopene.

-- Tanya’s desserts are high in fat as ingredients like coconut, nuts and avocado are naturally rich in fat, which helps to achieve a creamy texture.
-Coconut is rich in saturated fat, although much of this is in the form of medium-chain triglycerides, which are believed to have health benefits.
+- Tanya's desserts are high in fat as ingredients like coconut, nuts and avocado are naturally rich in fat, which helps to achieve a creamy, indulgent texture.
+Coconut is rich in saturated fat, although much of this is in the form of medium-chain triglycerides, which some believe to have health benefits.
 The cashews and avocado are rich in monounsaturated fats, which are heart-friendly.
+Tanya has chosen to sweeten her treat recipes with agave nectar and maple syrup.
+These syrups are classed as 'free' sugars, the type we are advised to cut back on, so be sure to use sparingly and enjoy these recipes as occasional treats only.

 Tanya's raw food recipes